Watch now: Coronavirus trends show decline following restrictions; bar, restaurant rules under review

 Friday marked the confirmation of three additional COVID-19 deaths in a week when Lancaster County recorded its highest single day of coronavirus fatalities.

-The Health Department identified the deceased as a man in his 60s who was hospitalized, a man in his 80s who was hospitalized and another man in his 80s who was in a long-term care facility.
+The Health Department identified the deceased as men in their 60s and 80s who were hospitalized and another man in his 80s who was in a long-term care facility.

 As of Friday, health officials had not detected any new coronavirus outbreaks in local nursing homes and other long-term care facilities, which had recently seen a spate of cases.

-Entering Friday, two of every three deaths recently involved a long-term care facility resident.
+Entering Friday, 2 of every 3 deaths recently involved a long-term care facility resident.

 Noting similar downward trends in coronavirus data, Nebraska Gov. Pete Ricketts relaxed restrictions effective Saturday by expanding capacity for indoor gatherings and allowing general public attendance at youth sports events.